kubernetes/enhancements/keps/sig-node/4742-node-labels-downward/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-4742: Expose Node Labels to Pods via Downward API
+# KEP-4742: Expose Node Labels to pods via Downward API

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good